I once spoke with a colleague who could recite “1 byte = 8 bits” in his sleep, yet froze when asked, “How many bytes is your name?”

 - Encoding: Convert decimal to binary

-Unicode is just a Character set.
+Unicode is just a character set.
 It assigns a unique number (code point) to every character, but it doesn’t dictate how those numbers are stored as bits.

 | Char | Code Point | Decimal |